MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/best-practices-analyzer/Hyper-V-should-be-the-only-enabled-role.md

 ---
 title: Hyper-V should be the only enabled role
-description: "Gives instructions to resolve the issue reported by this Best Practices Analyzer rule." ms.prod: windows-server
+description: Gives instructions to resolve the issue reported by this Best Practices Analyzer rule. ms.prod: windows-server
 manager: dongill
 ms.technology: compute-hyper-v
 ms.author: kathydav